 The duty to preserve potentially relevant evidence – documentary or electronic – arises when a lawsuit is reasonably anticipated.
 Although this is a subjective standard, Parlux Fragrances, LLC et al v.
-S. Carter Enterprises, LLC et al. illustrates a recent decision where a court imposed sanctions and an adverse inference because the defendants failed to
+S. Carter Enterprises, LLC et al. illustrates a recent decision where a court imposed sanctions and an adverse inference because the defendants failed to preserve information after receipt of

 Reasonably Anticipate Litigation